AnonDev-org/discord-tickets_transcripts/README.md

 				'<GUILD ID>': '<TEXT CHANNEL ID'
 			},
 			type : "hastebin", // attachment or hastebin
-			send_to_user: false // true or false
+			send_to_user: false, // true or false
+			disabled_servers: [] // array of servers where you don't want to log transcripts

 		},
 		locale: 'en-GB',